OXALATE BLADDER STONES IN THE DOG

 There are some medications which can increase the risk of calcium oxalate stone development and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increase risk of forming oxalate stones; such supplementation should be discontinued.

-STEP TWO: URINALYSIS
+STEP TWO: URINALYSIS AND RADIOGRAPHS

 If urinary pH is less than 6.5 or if oxalate crystals are seen, it is time to go to Step Three.
 If all is well, a urinalysis should be performed every 2 months or so for the rest of the dog’s life (University of Minnesota’s current recommendation).